 You can weigh your vehicle at a grain elevator, sand and gravel dealer or government weighing station.
-Make an appointment to weigh your unit fully loaded.
+Weigh your unit fully loaded.
 There may be a small fee for weighing your vehicle; however, it is an investment in safe traveling and peace of mind.
 Check your Yellow Pages for the address and telephone number of the weighing facility nearest you.

-NOTE: Exceeding the GVW and GAW specifications for your unit could result in serious damage to the suspension, frame or other components of your vehicle.
+Note: Exceeding the GVW and GAW specifications for your unit could result in serious damage to the suspension, frame or other components of your vehicle and void the warranty on those parts.
 Use of heavier suspension components (springs, shocks, axles) or heavier-ply tires does not increase the weight ratings printed on the tow vehicle's Certification plate.
 The GAWR of each axle is determined by the axle system components with the lowest weight-carrying capacity.
 To avoid overloading your vehicle, check the GVWR and GAWR.